Real estate license cost in Texas: A comprehensive breakdown

 The highest variable cost is your pre-licensing education, which can vary significantly depending on the provider, course format, and included resources.

-Texas requires 180 hours of pre-licensing education, divided into six 30-hour courses approved by the Texas Real Estate Commission (TREC):
+Texas requires 180 hours of pre-licensing education, divided into six 30-hour courses approved by the Texas Real Estate Commission (TREC).
+Costs vary depending on the provider and format:

 - Online, self-paced courses are typically more affordable.